Unluckytoast/CSCS-425-Team-2/Deliverable2.md

 Principle:
 Equity of opporutnity and support for first-generation college students

 Application: This problem violates the principle of fairness by leaving first-generation students at a disadvantage in navigating academic, financial, and social systems without the guidence that their peers often have.
 Unequal access to mentorship, campus reources, and supoort networks significantly impacts their academic success.

 Stakeholders Impacted:
-First-generation students (particularly those away from their family), universtiy faculty and staff, and student support offices.
+First-generation students (especially those away from their family), universtiy faculty and staff, and student support offices.

 Professional Standard:
 Aligns with ACM Code of Ethics 1.4: “Be fair and take action not to discriminate.”